dat-ecosystem-archive/DEPs/proposals/0000-multiwriter.md

 Where sequence number 1 (the second entry) refers to sequence number 0 on the same feed (Alice's).

-Now Alice *authorizes* Bob to write to the HyperDB.
+Now Alice *authorizes* Bob to write to the hyperdb.
 Internally, this means Alice writes a special message to her feed saying that Bob's feed (identified by his public key) should be read and replicated in by other participants.
 Her feed becomes